 Hydrolyzed Keratin is put through a hydrosolate process which makes the keratin stronger.
 Hydrolyzed Keratin also does not penetrate the hair shaft.
-It acts as a film forming ingredient which creates a protective coating on the hair.
-This also helps to increase shininess on the hair.
+It acts as a film-forming ingredient, creating a protective coating on the hair.
+This also helps to increase the shininess of the hair.

-Sheep-wool derived, hydrolyzed keratin protein carefully monitored during its manufacture to ensure the lowest possible odor and a low ash.
-Keratin is a highly specialized fibrous protein, which is found in hair, feathers, wool and nails.
+Sheep-wool-derived, hydrolyzed keratin protein is carefully monitored during its manufacture to ensure the lowest possible odor and low ash.
+Keratin is a highly specialized fibrous protein found in hair, feathers, wool, and nails.
 Keratin is distinct from other proteins in that it is rich in cysteine (a sulfur-containing amino acid) giving keratin a unique strength and protective quality.

 pH value: 5.0-5.8.